 Steel cut oats are also known as pinhead oats, coarse oatmeal, and Irish oatmeal.
 They are groats of whole Oats that have been chopped into two or three pieces.
 Oatmeal is a part of the Plant based protein diet.

 Oatmeal is used to make porridge and overnight oats.
 They take a little longer to prepare than instant oatmeal (or rolled oats).
-It’s one of the most versatile vegan protein foods
+It’s one of the most versatile vegan protein foods.

+Lentils are a healthy source of vegan high protein rich vegetarian food.
 They are known to have lens shaped seeds that grow in pods.
 Whole lentils usually take 15-20 minutes to cook in boiling liquid and will double or triple in size.
 Lentils make great meatless protein recipes.

 Chia Seeds can be sprinkles in smoothies, on salads, pastas, potatoes, etc. They can also be soaked in your choice of liquid (almond milk, Soy Milk, water) to make chia pudding.